 If this is your first time trying iOS beta software make sure you read through Apple’s rules before you download iOS 15 beta onto your iPhone.

 If you decide to download the developer beta, make sure you comb through Apple’s beta website for developers.
 The website goes over everything you need to know about joining the developer program.

 If you don’t want to pay to use the beta, you’ll want to install the public iOS 15 beta.
-Again, you can expect the public iOS 15 beta sometime in July.
+Again, the public iOS 15 beta is available right now.

 In order to download the public iOS 15 beta, you need to join the Beta Software Program.
 And like the developer beta, the public beta program has some rules you’ll want to follow.